New Hampshire Solar Panels

 New Hampshire Solar Incentives

-The financial benefit depends on your local property tax rate and your solar system’s value.
-For example, if your solar installation adds $20,000 to your home’s value and your property tax rate is 2%, you could save $400 annually in property taxes.
-Since this is an optional program that each city or town must adopt, you’ll need to check with your local tax assessor to confirm if your municipality participates in this exemption program.
+The financial benefit depends on your local property tax rate and the value of your solar system.
+For example, if your solar installation adds $20,000 to your home’s value and your local tax rate is 2%, you could save approximately $400 per year in property taxes.
+This exemption continues for as long as you own the system, providing ongoing savings year after year.

 Ready to start saving with solar?